10 Best Herbal Tinctures For Open Pores

 However, it is advisable to consult a dermatologist before incorporating these tinctures into a skincare regimen, especially for individuals with sensitive skin.

-Cnicus benedictus, also known as St. Benedict’s herb, is traditionally used in herbal medicine for its purported skin benefits, including the reduction of open pores.
+Cnicus benedictus, also known as St. Benedict's weed, is a traditional herbal remedy that has been used for centuries to address various skin concerns, including open pores.

 Matricaria chamomilla, commonly known as chamomile, is a popular herb used in the formulation of tinctures for its soothing and anti-inflammatory properties.